leenajvp/FinalYearProject/README.md

 # Final Year Project
 This project is created to be used in a study to measure the impact of dynamic game features on the player experience.

+The repository does not include any sourced models such as the guns, helmets and particle systems.

 Collectable items and inventory system demonstration: